tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_curl_with_petstore.md

 One concept important to understand with HTTP methods is "idempotency."
 Roy Fielding defines idempotency as follows:

-> "A request method is considered 'idempotent' if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
+> A request method is considered "idempotent" if the intended effect on the server of multiple identical requests with that method is the same as the effect for a single such request.
 Of the request methods defined by this specification, PUT, DELETE, and safe request methods are idempotent" ([RFC 7231, 4.2.2](https://tools.ietf.org/html/rfc7231#section-4.2.2).

+{% include image_ad_right.html %}

 In other words, with idempotent methods, you can run them multiple times without multiplying the results.
 Idempotent methods include GET, PUT, and DELETE, while POST is not (see [8.1.3](https://tools.ietf.org/html/rfc7231#section-8.1.3) for a more detailed list).